-The move comes after an law in Italy has made it illegal to keep crustaceans on ice in the kitchen and is a part of a bigger initiative to protect animal rights in Switzerland.
+The move comes after a law in Italy made it illegal to keep crustaceans on ice in the kitchen and is a part of a bigger initiative to protect animal rights in Switzerland.

-According to CNN, "Professor Robert Elwood, emeritus professor in ecology, evolution, behaviour and environmental economics at Queens University, Belfast...has conducted a series of experiments that suggest crustaceans are sentient and that boiling them alive is inhumane."
+According to CNN, "Professor Robert Elwood, emeritus professor in ecology, evolution, behaviour and environmental economics at Queens University, Belfast...who has conducted a series of experiments, suggest that crustaceans are sentient and that boiling them alive is inhumane."

 Elwood remarks 'With the data we know, it is highly likely that the animal will be in pain, we give protection to birds and mammals, currently we give very little protection to decapod crustaceans -- lobsters and crabs -- and the question comes, why is there this difference?"